Anthropometric Measurements as Predictors of Low Birth Weight Among Tanzanian Neonates: A Hospital-Based Study

 Frequency not defined

-spironolactone has a black box warning for tumors in chronic toxicity studies in rats.
-This means that in animal studies, chronic use of high doses of spironolactone has been associated with the development of tumors in rats.
+Spironolactone has a black box warning for cancers in chronic toxicity investigations in rats.
+This suggest that the prolonged use of high dosage of spironolactone is linked with the development of tumors in rats.
+There is no proof that it causes umors in human.

 Contraindication